warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/call-warden-modules-in-a-smart-contract/x-warden/keys.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Demonstrate using keys
+# Keys

 ## Overview

-We will create a Solidity contract to interact with the IWarden precompile.
-This contract will implement the following functionalities:
+In this section you will learn how to query and manage `keys.` If you would like to get an overview of all functions available for IWarden precompile, you can refer to this.

+By the end of this tutorial, you will be able to:

+- Query keys
-- Query all keys
+- Query keys by Id
 - Query Keys by spaceId
-- Update a space
+- Update a key

 ## Prerequisites